Armo vs Nobl9

 - What is this tool?

-- ARMO is a Kubernetes-native security platform for threat detection.
+- ARMO is a Kubernetes-native security platform for runtime threat detection and API security monitoring.

 - How much does it cost?